cambridge-cares/TheWorldAvatar/web/twa-vis-platform/uploads/README.md

 Given that the platform is designed to be generalisable, this directory exists to allow users to customise their web contents according to their needs.
 It acts as the target for a Docker volume or bind mount, and should be mounted to the `/twa/public` directory within the deployed container.
 Files within it can then be accessed using the `$HOST/...` URL route.

 The uploaded content provided by the deploying developer should match the directory structure below.
 Please read the respective sections for the specific instructions.
+Do note that the sample files in this directory are intended to disseminate information and not functional (i.e. to set up the platform).
 If you require sample files of a working example, please have a look over at the [example](../example/) directory.

 - [`config/`](#1-configuration): Contains config/settings files.
 - [`images/`](#2-assets): Custom image files.